Philly Cheesesteak Sandwiches

 - 1 teaspoon freshly ground black pepper

-- 1 package whole wheat hoagie rolls split and toasted
+- 1 package hoagie rolls (split and toasted)

 Instructions